-In the first part of this lab, you will learn about how glaciers form and the different processes that contribute to glacial mass balance by using an online interactive to explore how glaciers provide scientists with evidence for climate change.
-In Part B, you will learn about how & why glaciers move.
-In Part C, you will make a model of a glacier out of a putty-like substance called gak and conduct a hands-on experiment to explore glacial movement.
+In the first part of this lab, students will learn about how glaciers form and the different processes that contribute to glacial mass balance by using an online interactive to explore how glaciers provide scientists with evidence for climate change.
+In Part B, they will learn about how & why glaciers move.
+In Part C, students will make a model of a glacier out of a putty-like substance called gak and conduct a hands-on experiment to explore glacial movement.

 After completing this investigation, students will be able to:

-- create a model of glacial movement using gak/flubber; and
+- create a model of glacial movement using gak/flubber

 - describe how we know what we know about glacier dynamics

 Detailed overview of what students will do in each lab activity, how long it will take, and what materials are required to complete the lab.